1971 Michigan Wolverines football team: Ohio State

 On November 20, Michigan defeated Ohio State, 10–7, before an NCAA record crowd of 104,016 persons in attendance at Michigan Stadium.
 Michigan took a 3–0 lead at halftime on a 32-yard field goal by Dana Coin.
-Ohio State took the lead in the third quarter on an 85-yard punt return by Campana.
-Billy Taylor, assisted by a "devastating block" by Fritz Seyferth, put Michigan back in the lead with a 21-yard touchdown run with two minutes and seven seconds left in the game.
+Ohio State took the lead in the third quarter on an 85-yard punt return by Tom Campana.
+Billy Taylor, assisted by a devastating block by Fritz Seyferth, put Michigan back in the lead with a 21-yard touchdown run with two minutes and seven seconds left in the game.
 Ohio State's final drive ended when Thom Darden intercepted a pass with one-and-a-half minutes remaining.
-After the interception, Ohio State coach Woody Hayes ran across the field, berating each of the officials.
+After the interception, Ohio State coach Woody Hayes ran across the field, berating each of the officials for Darden going over the back of intended receiver Richard Wakefield.
 The officials assessed an unsportsmanlike conduct against Hayes.
-When another penalty was assessed against Ohio State linebacker Randy Gradishar for punching Michigan's backup quarterback, Larry Cipa.
 When the official moved the first-down markers to assess the penalty, Hayes pulled the markers from ground, threw one onto the field and threw the other to the ground, proceeding to then rip the plastic flag from the pole with his hand.
 The victory gave Michigan an undefeated record in the regular season for the first time since 1948.